 Ask for help

-I’ll admit, I’m pretty bad at this but there’s no shame in asking for a little extra help.
+It’s not always easy to do but there’s no shame in asking for a little extra help.

 Explaining to a partner that you need them to pick up some slack around the house, roping in some family or friends to help with the occasional playdate or babysitting duties, even asking for help from the children themselves if they’re old enough, can all give you a little relief when work requires a few hours of dedicated time.